Poor Integration is Bad for Customer Journey and Worse for Brands

 Although we all have bad customer experiences, there is still a big debate about “the CX field” and whether it will survive the test of time.
 There is no doubt in my mind that customer experience is here to stay.
-The brands that catch on to this truth will be our service providers in the future.
+The brands that catch on to this truth, and commit to improving the customer journey, will be our service providers in the future.

 Do you need an example to make your business case in the board room?
 By all means, use our recent horrible experience with TD Bank Small Businesses Banking.